wangkiw/ICLR23-MEMO/README.md

 - [Deep Class-Incremental Learning: A Survey](https://github.com/zhoudw-zdw/CIL_Survey)

 ## Contact
-If there are any questions, please feel free to contact with the author: Da-Wei Zhou (zhoudw@lamda.nju.edu.cn) and Qi-Wei Wang (wangqiwei@lamda.nju.edu.cn).
+If there are any questions, please feel free to contact with the authors: Da-Wei Zhou (zhoudw@lamda.nju.edu.cn) and Qi-Wei Wang (wangqiwei@lamda.nju.edu.cn).
 Enjoy the code.